Bachelor of Arts in Foreign Languages

 - Note that degree requirements vary among the concentrations.
 It is the student's responsibility to meet the requirements of the chosen concentration, as listed below.

 - Completion of the fourth semester course of a second foreign language (12 semester credit hours) is recommended.
-In addition to the concentrations (Classics, French, German, and Spanish), the department offers courses in Chinese, Italian, Japanese, and Russian.
+In addition to the concentrations (Asian Studies, Classics, French, German, and Spanish), the department offers courses in Italian and Russian.

 - Study abroad is highly recommended.
 Foreign Language majors interested in following this recommended course of study should notify the advisor as soon as possible, so that a plan of study can be developed to make sure graduation requirements are met.